Some of Assemblyman Magnarelli’s most notable accomplishments include:

-Assemblyman Magnarelli also sits on the Economic Development Committee, the Education Committee, and the Steering and Oversight Committees of the NYS Assembly.
+Assemblyman Magnarelli also sits on the Ways and Means Committee, Economic Development Committee, the Education Committee, and the Steering and Oversight Committees of the NYS Assembly.

 Growing up in Syracuse, Assemblyman Magnarelli attended Our Lady of Pompei School and St. John the Baptist Academy before going on to Syracuse University, where he majored in history.
 He then attended Syracuse University Law School, graduating with honors in 1973.
 Upon graduating, he entered the Army Reserves, serving for six years and rising to the rank of Captain.

 Assemblyman Magnarelli was married for over 40 years to his wife Karen, a former city school teacher, who passed away in 2017.
 Together they raised their three children and have four grandchildren, Olivia, Nora, Ella and Wesley.